PowershellScripts/PowershellScripts.github.io/articles/English/Viva/Post as a leader to specific groups.md

 <img src="/articles/images/Github-VivaLeadership2.png" width="400">

-Once this setting is enabled, your leader can
+Once this setting is enabled, your leader can make announcements:

  <h1>See Also</h1>
 https://learn.microsoft.com/en-us/viva/connections/announcements-viva-connections